brendantipp/sem2_prog_data_analysis_assignment/README.md

 ###  1. Overview of the numpy.random package

 NumPy offers the random module to work with random numbers - numpy.random is a subpackage of Numpy and is available in the numpy library.
-We use Numpy.random when we want to generate simulated random data, (pretend data) very useful to progammers when they want to generate some random numbers that follow a certain pattern and also to test their code.
+We use Numpy.random when we want to generate simulated random data, (pretend data) very useful to programmers when they want to generate some random numbers that follow a certain pattern and also to test their code.

-The Numpy.random module contains the functions which are used for generarting random numbers.
+The Numpy.random module contains the functions which are used for generating random numbers.
 The module contains some simple random data generation methods, some premutation and distribution functions , and random generator functions.

 - In this section of the Jupyter Notebook I give an overview of the numpy.random package and why it is so widely used.
 - I go into more detail on the numpy.random sub package